solimul/iLend/README.md

-# 🛡️ iLend Protocol — Liquidation System
+# 🛡️ iLend Protocol

 **iLend** is a decentralized lending protocol that enables users to deposit assets as collateral and borrow against them.
-This repository provisions a **Liquidation Engine**, a subsystem responsible for monitoring undercollateralized loans and enabling liquidators to stabilize the system.
+This repository is provisioned with a **Liquidation Engine**, a subsystem responsible for monitoring undercollateralized loans and enabling liquidators to stabilize the system.

 ---